borti4938/n64adv2_pcb/README.md

   - Controller from PIF-NUS pin 16
   (Make sure that PIF-NUS pin 16 is connected to the middle pin of controller port 1, otherwise search for a suitable connection point)
   - Connect another 3.3V power rail, e.g. from U140
+- If you have a CPLD-based RGB mod, you can use J3 to setup VI-DeBlur on that mod over the N64Adv2
+  - J3 has two pads: the left one (directly above the N64Adv2 logo) is the feedback signal, the other one is GND.
+    Use a DMM if you are unsure (the GND pad has connection to any GND point on the N64 mainboard if flex is installed)
+  - J3 signal pad is high on VI-DeBlur disabled and goes low if enabled

 #### 4. Put Everything Together